reblws/sn-slate-editor/README.md

 `https://reblws.github.io/sn-slate-editor/?name=Slate Editor`

 To install the editor on your computer, run `npm install`.
+To run the editor locally, `npm start`.
 To compile any changes made in the `src/` folder, use `npm run build`.

 ## Dependencies